StartBootstrap/startbootstrap-logo-nav/README.md

+*This template has been replaced with a snippet on Start Bootstrap.
+The repository for this template has been archived, and will receive no future updates.
+[Click here](https://startbootstrap.com/snippets/navbar-logo/) to view the actively developed snippet for this template on Start Bootstrap.*

 # [Start Bootstrap - Logo Nav](https://startbootstrap.com/template-overviews/logo-nav/)

 [Logo Nav](http://startbootstrap.com/template-overviews/logo-nav/) is a navigation bar template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template replaces the default navbar brand text with an image.